yunus-25jmi/jpass/README.md

 ##  *Password Manager*

 ### **Description**
 *This App will let users create Cards, that house all of their information that they choose to put in, such as passwords, usernames, emails ect.
-All of their sensitive info will be hashed and saved to a database, and will be specific for each user.*
+All of their sensitive info will be encrypted and saved to a database, and will be specific for each user.*

 ### **Pages:**
     - Landing page (info, site name ect)